Solar Connect T&Cs

 - execute a contract with Jacana Energy for Trial participation;

-To be eligible for the Solar-Only trial the recipient must:
+Both Home Owners and Small Businesses are eligible for the Solar-Only trial.
+For this trial the applicant must:

 - have a PV system installed no later than 2016, or acquire a PV system prior to commencement of the Trial, with an inverter from the supported inverter list.